 Here at Ivy Prep Early Learning Academy, we understand that children carry germs.
 So, we make sure to help teach children proper hygiene and sanitation like washing hands before and after meals.
 Additionally, we make sure to look for signs of sickness in children and notify parents of these illnesses so they may be prevented from spreading further.

 If you’re looking for an early learning academy that invests in teaching children proper sanitation to secure classroom safety, consider Ivy Prep Early Learning Academy.
-Our five New York City locations offer a variety of classrooms for every childhood age to allow young children to prepare for further education.
+Our New York City locations offer a variety of classrooms for every childhood age to allow young children to prepare for further education.
 If you’re ready to start viewing classrooms for your young child, schedule a tour of one of our facilities today right from our website.